 The brochure describes the various candle selections and provides details on color, aroma, size, shape, weight, and container type.
 Price points are usually on the order form itself.

-Unlike candy or cookie dough, it’s easy for your sellers to carry samples.
-Their non-perishable nature makes them a great fit for week-long sales efforts.
+Unlike candy or cookie dough, it’s easy for your sellers to carry samples which helps maximize each sales opportunity.
+Plus, their non-perishable nature makes them a great fit for week-long sales efforts.

 One of the great things about candle fundraisers is how the aroma of your samples makes the selling process so much easier.
 Most buyers will sniff several samples and imagine how the candles will fill their homes with their pleasant smells.